wiktorwojcik112/hier/README.md

 # About Hier Language
 Hier is my second attempt at making a programming language (previous was GoldByte, but it had bad architecture, so it was easier to start from the  beginning).
 This time I decided to do actual research (Thanks for Crafting Interpreters).
 It runs code by interpreting AST, so it is not very fast, but it currently works and writing a bytecode VM is a possibility.
 There are issues with it, and it is not perfect, but with time it will improve.

+# Reason
+Hier is a toy programming language created by me to learn more about their development.
+It is not meant to be efficient, but it is meant to be a experimented on.
+My final goal would be to make it complete by implementing things like debugger, package manager and writing some libraries like immediate or declarative GUI and HTTP server.

 # Usage
 Hier is written in Rust, so you will need to install its toolchain, if you don't have it.
 Go to www.rust-lang.org/learn/get-started for help.
 Clone this repo to your machine: